Wetlands - Frequently Asked Questions

 After more than ten years of use and application of the Anchorage Wetlands Management Plan, the Planning Department undertook a 10-year revision process.
 The revised plan was adopted in April 1996 and differs from the original plan in several ways.
 All wetlands were revisited, reevaluated, and given a new designation of "A," "B," or "C." These designations correspond roughly to the original designations of Preservation, Conservation, or Developable and are based on high, medium, and low values.

-2011 Update: The Anchorage Wetlands Management Plan is undergoing revision and a draft document should be available for public review in the first half of 2012.
-Planning staff, working with other municipal departments and state and federal agencies, have evaluated newly mapped wetlands and are updating management strategies for those and other previously designated wetlands.
-Further information will be posted on-line as it becomes available.
+2014 Update: The Anchorage Wetlands Management Plan underwent a revision.
+Planning staff, working with other municipal departments and state and federal agencies, have evaluated newly mapped wetlands and updated management strategies for those and other previously designated wetlands.

 What kinds of development can be done in A, B, & C wetlands?